globalw/ragflow/docs/references/faq.md

 An index failure usually indicates an unavailable Elasticsearch service.

-#### 4.6 How to check the log of RAGFlow?
+#### 4.6 How to check the log of Tessi ai.?

 ```bash
 tail -f path_to_ragflow/docker/ragflow-logs/rag/*.log
 ```

-#### 4.7 How to check the status of each component in RAGFlow?
+#### 4.7 How to check the status of each component in Tessi ai.?

 ```bash
 $ docker ps
 ```
-*The system displays the following if all your RAGFlow components are running properly:*
+*The system displays the following if all your Tessi ai. components are running properly:*

 ```
 5bc45806b680   infiniflow/ragflow:latest     "./entrypoint.sh"        11 hours ago   Up 11 hours               0.0.0.0:80->80/tcp, :::80->80/tcp, 0.0.0.0:443->443/tcp, :::443->443/tcp, 0.0.0.0:9380->9380/tcp, :::9380->9380/tcp   ragflow-server